11 Sensory Activities For Kids Of All Ages

 Happy Toddler Playtime

-Freezing pom poms is an easy sensory activity that will keep your toddler entertained for hours.
+Freezing pom poms is an easy sensory activity that will keep young kids entertained for hours.
 Place a few pom poms in the freezer overnight in a plastic container.
 The next day, have your kids separate them using paintbrushes and warm water.
 You might want to save this one for the summer, as it can get a little messy for an indoor activity.
 If you keep it indoors, just make sure you have a towel nearby.

 9. Easter Egg Rescue Sensory Bin